-- 1. as a moderator to slow down, or "moderate," the speed of the neutrons emitted during fission to a velocity more likely to split another atom of uranium; and - 2. to act as a coolant and carry away the heat created by fission.
+- as a moderator to slow down, or "moderate," the speed of the neutrons emitted during fission to a velocity more likely to split another atom of uranium; and - 2. to act as a coolant and carry away the heat created by fission.
 This heat is transported by the coolant and then used to heat another fluid.
 In other words, water is used as a heat transfer medium.

 Several terms appropriately describe today's reactors.
 One is "light-water reactors," in which the water used is ordinary water, although highly purified.
 Light water works well as a heat transfer mechanism, and as a moderator.
 But the water has a tendency to steal the neutrons needed to sustain the chain reaction and absorb them into its two hydrogen atoms (the H in the familiar formula H2O).
 In nature, uranium comes in two types, called isotopes.
 Isotopes are variations of an element; all isotopes of an element are chemically identical, but they have differing numbers of neutrons, which are sub-atomic particles found in the nucleus.
 Isotopes have different properties in a reactor.
-For uranium, the isotope uranium-235 splits easily, but the most abundant isotope is uranium-238, which does not split easily.
+For nuclear reactors, there are only a few isotopes of interest: the isotope uranium-235 (U-235) which splits easily and the most abundant isotope is uranium-238, which does not split easily.
 To sustain the chain reaction, light-water reactors need a fuel with a higher blend of uranium-235 than occurs in nature.
 Using this enriched uranium also allows the fuel elements to continue producing heat in the reactor for longer.